 This is a great budget option for car camping, keeping you warm in temperatures above 50 degrees.

 REI is known for its inexpensive, high-quality sleeping bags.
-This one is perfect for those who want to try backpacking but don’t want to invest too much, and it comes in both men’s and women’s styles.
+This one is perfect for those who want to try backpacking but don’t want to invest too much.

 Down-Free Mummy Bags